OverealDev/3MTech/README.md

 - Bar graphs that count the number of items registered in the app within the selected period.
 Frequency of the bar graph : could be selected (daily, weekly, monthly).

-It would be cool to see the days
+It would be cool to somehow highlight the days, weeks or month (depending of the frequency chosen) to make to user aware when he spent the most.